isomerpages/moe-methodistgirlssch/_secondary-academic/Language Arts.md

 The department’s goals for language learning are:

-*   To develop in our pupils a high degree of proficiency in EL; achieving mastery in spoken and written English and a lifelong love for Literature
+*   To develop in our pupils a high degree of proficiency in EL; achieving&nbsp;mastery in spoken and written English and a lifelong love for Literature
-*   To prepare pupils for the future through developing their communication skills and showing them the inter-connectedness of knowledge
+*   To prepare pupils for the future through developing their communication skills and showing them the inter-connectedness of&nbsp;knowledge
-*   To create a curriculum that develops in students a strong foundation in oral skills, grammar knowledge and literacy skills
+*   To create a curriculum that develops in students a strong foundation in&nbsp;oral skills, grammar knowledge and literacy skills&nbsp;
 *   To extend learning of students at increasing levels of complexity